mitchferguson/MyoRdioControl/README.md

 RDIO---Myo-LUA-Script

-This script is a copy of @ajc292's Spotify Script https://github.com/ajc292/MyoSpotifyControl
+This script is a modified version of @ajc292's Spotify Script and changed for RDIO https://github.com/ajc292/MyoSpotifyControl

 =====================